-- 1. are consistent with the objects of LGNSW (see Rule 4 of the Association's rules), - 2. relate to or concern local government as a sector in NSW and/or across Australia, - seek to establish or change policy positions of LGNSW and/or improve governance of the Association (noting that the LGNSW Board is responsible for decisions around resourcing any campaigns or operational activities, and any necessary resource allocations will be subject to the LGNSW budgetary process), - 4. have a lawful purpose (a motion does not have a lawful purpose if its implementation would require or encourage non-compliance with prevailing laws). - 5. are clearly worded and unambiguous in nature, and - 6. do not express preference for one or several members over one or several other members.
+- 1. Be consistent with the objects of the LGNSW Rules (Rule 4) - Demonstrate that the issue concerns or is likely to concern a substantial number of local governments in NSW - 3.
+Seek to establish or change a policy position of LGNSW and/or improve governance of the association (noting that the LGNSW Board is responsible for any decisions around resourcing and campaigns or operational activities, and any necessary resource allocations will be subject to the LGNSW budgetary process) - 4.
+Be strategic - 5.
+Be concise, clearly worded and unambiguous - 6.
+Not be focussed on just a small specific part of NSW - 7.
+Not encourage violation of prevailing laws - 8.
+Not seek to advantage one or several members at the expense of other members.